 At the end of each distribution period, the total number of tokens designated for that period were given to contributors based on the amount of ETH they contributed divided by the total contribution amount.
 EOS tokens were initially distributed as ERC-20 tokens.
 They were later swapped for native EOS tokens.

 Network design and security model

-In order to secure its network, EOS uses a delegated proof-of-stake model (DPoS) devised by Block.One co-founder Daniel Larimer.
+In order to secure its network, EOS uses a delegated proof-of-stake model (DPoS) devised by the former Block.One co-founder, Daniel Larimer.
 DPoS uses real-time voting combined with a social system of reputation to achieve consensus as to who can create the next block of transactions on the blockchain.

 Every EOS token holder has influence as to what happens on the network, proportional to how many tokens their account holds.
 The voting process has been somewhat controversial.
 In order to vote, users must stake tokens for three days, and those who stake their tokens cannot sell them, putting them at risk of losing money should the price of the token change during that time.

 There is no maximum supply limit of EOS tokens.
 The delegated proof-of-stake model uses inflation to fund transactions and pay block users.

 There is a 5% cap in the rate of inflation that has been agreed upon – which is expected to exist forever.
 This means that at the end of the ICO, once the initial 1 billion tokens were issued, a maximum of 50 million new tokens would be created within the following year.

 According to the whitepaper, a transaction within EOS can be confirmed with 99.9% certainty after an average of 0.25 seconds from the time of the broadcast.

 The underlying software requires every transaction to include part of the hash of a recent block header.
 This is in order to prevent a “replay” of a transaction, a long-known blockchain vulnerability.
 This is to also signal to the network that a particular user and their stake are on a specific fork.